GTedZ/Binance-lib/README.md

 |partialBookTicker()               <a href='#spot-partialBookTicker'><sup>ref</sup></a>|                                                                                  |                                                  |
 |diffBookTicker()                     <a href='#spot-diffBookTicker'><sup>ref</sup></a>|                                                                                  |                                                  |
 |userData()                                 <a href='#spot-userData'><sup>ref</sup></a>|                                                                                  |                                                  |
+// TODO need to add all spot websockets, their documentation and add formData() to all the already created spot websockets

 ### spot .aggTrade():
 **Update Speed**: *Realtime*